containers/podman/docs/source/markdown/options/userns.pod.md

 ####> are applicable to all of those.
 #### **--userns**=*mode*

 Set the user namespace mode for all the containers in a pod.
 It defaults to the `PODMAN_USERNS` environment variable.
-An empty value ("") means user namespaces are disabled.
+An empty value ("") or **host** means user namespaces are disabled when podman is run rootful, and enabled when podman is rootless.

-Rootless user --userns=Key mappings:
+User --userns=Key mappings:

 Key       | Host User     |  Container User
 ----------|---------------|---------------------
-""        |$UID           |0 (Default User account mapped to root user in container.) keep-id   |$UID           |$UID (Map user account to same UID within container.) auto      |$UID           | nil (Host User UID is not mapped into container.) nomap     |$UID           | nil (Host User UID is not mapped into container.)
+"" or host|$UID           | 0 (Default User account mapped to root user in container.) keep-id   |$UID           | $UID (Map user account to same UID within container.) auto      |$UID           | nil (Host User UID is not mapped into container.) nomap     |$UID           | nil (Host User UID is not mapped into container.)